How To Stop Buying Things You Don’t Need

 At first, every item you buy is amazing.
 How did you live without it?
 Your friends hear all about it and you even watch videos of how to use it.
 It’s just what you needed.
+And then over time, it just becomes background.
+You have some new pressing need.
+It’s time to research a new widget.

-1. Interlibrary loan
+1. Interlibrary Loan

 Going to the library and picking something out on the shelf is not the same.
 Something about requesting a hold is very exciting.
 You go through all the motions of putting it in the cart and getting the email that it is ready to be picked up.
 It’s delightful, and feels like something you should be paying a lot of money for, yet it is free.

-2. Rotating belongings
+2. Rotating Belongings

 This is old advice for children’s toys, but it really works on adults.
 Isn’t it amazing how when you decorate for christmas, the house feels new?
 Even if you don’t have new decorations?
 Well, it works for other seasons too.
 Things like pillow covers, throw blankets, kitchen towels, mugs, and other practical items can be switched out at the start of each season.
 Make sure you are packing up stuff that you actually like.
 Otherwise you are just putting a bunch of junk in the basement.
 If your seasonal boxes are filled with things that are still your favorites, opening the box in the spring feels like going shopping.

-3. A productive hobby
+3. A Productive Hobby

-4. Try a no spend month or week
+4. Try a No Spend Month or Week

 The worst.
 But!
 There is something about the first week or so of it that is novel and exciting.
 It quickly wears off.
 But it resets expectations for a while, and even the grocery shopping feels indulgent after it ends.
-Living Well Spending Less is a good resource for these.

 Sometimes none of these tricks work, and you just really, really want something.
 Instead of getting it right away, just wait.
 Buying it resets the countdown to wanting the next thing.
 Instead tell yourself, yes, you can have it.
 And then wait a while.
 Maybe tell someone you want it for your birthday, so you have to wait to see if it appears.